JUMP TO A TOPIC

-Jodi’s general oncologist did something many oncologists may not do—he put a second opinion on the table.
-It was February, four months after Jodi’s doctors told her she had pneumonia, when she decided to get a second opinion at the Mayo Clinic.
+Jodi’s general oncologist did something many oncologists may not do – he put a second opinion on the table.
+It was February, four months after Jodi’s doctors told her she had pneumonia, when she decided to get a second opinion at the Mayo Clinic cancer center.

-Mesothelioma patients should always consider seeking a second opinion and absolutely always see a specialist.
-Jodi’s initial oncologist was not a specialist, so she made a decision that would ultimately lead to her beating her original prognosis by over a decade.
-This is one of the greatest ways Jodi took her prognosis into her own hands.
+Mesothelioma patients should always consider seeking a second opinion and absolutely always see a mesothelioma specialist.
+Jodi’s initial oncologist was not a specialist, so she made a decision that would ultimately lead to her beating her original prognosis by more than 20 years and counting.
+This is one of the greatest ways Jodi took her medical care into her own hands.

-Jodi’s dad was with her when she went to the Mayo Clinic to learn she actually had a good shot at fighting her cancer.
-Jodi’s first general oncologist had told her she had stage 3 or 4 mesothelioma.
-However, the specialists at the Mayo Clinic restaged her mesothelioma at Stage 2 and told her she was eligible for surgery.
-They could now conduct an extrapleural pneumonectomy (EPP) to remove the cancer along with the affected lung.
+However, the specialists at the Mayo Clinic restaged her mesothelioma at stage 2 and told her she was eligible for surgery.
+They could now perform an extrapleural pneumonectomy (EPP) to remove the cancer by taking out the entire affected lung.
 She was given time to think it over, but it didn’t take Jodi long to figure out what she wanted to do.

 Jodi’s Treatment Plan

 Jodi’s doctors took an aggressive treatment approach with her because she was young and healthy enough to weather them.
 Youth is an advantage with mesothelioma because young people are typically healthy; however, older patients who are also healthy stand to benefit from treatment the way Jodi did.
-Additionally, age doesn’t equate to invincibility, as Jodi can testify—she still had her fair shares of struggles with treatment.
+Additionally, age doesn’t equate to invincibility, as Jodi can testify – she still had her fair shares of struggles with her treatment.

-The EPP was the foundation of Jodi’s treatment plan.
+Extrapleural pneumonectomy surgery was the foundation of Jodi’s treatment plan.
 She had her lung, lymph nodes and diaphragm removed along with all the cancer the surgeons could find.
-The rest of her treatments relied on chemotherapy and radiation to kill any cancer cells missed by surgery and prevent tumors from growing back.
+The rest of her treatments included chemotherapy and radiation to kill any cancer cells missed by surgery and prevent tumors from growing back.
 But first, Jodi had to recover from her surgery.

-Jodi spent a week in the hospital after her EPP.
+Jodi spent a week in the hospital after her EPP for mesothelioma.
 The recovery period is nearly as important as the surgery itself because a full recovery ensures the surgery works.